Startup India

 5. Inventory

-If you have an excessive amount of inventory, you run the danger of spoiling or being stranded with unsold goods.
+If you have an excessive amount of inventory, you run the risk of spoiling or being stranded with unsold goods.
 However, if you don’t have enough stock, you risk losing clients who won’t wait for an item to be refilled.

 6. Advertising